SocialGeeks/vagrant-openstack/README.md

 *When compute2 is brought up, the glusterfs volumes will be setup and available/replicated on all three servers.*

+### Post-configuration and testing

-After the 3 servers are running and provisioned you can do the [post-configuration and testing](docs/post-configuration.md).
+After the [3 servers](docs/servers.md) are running and provisioned you can do the [post-configuration and testing](docs/post-configuration.md) of your OpenStack to verify everything was installed correctly.

-## VirtualBox OpenStack Servers

-### controller

-The controller is running the following OpenStack services.

-* keystone packages
-* glance packages
-* nova compute controller packages

-### compute1 and compute2

-The compute nodes are running the following OpenStack services.

-* nova compute packages
-* nova network packages

 ## Copyright